 The present research also emphasizes the overlap between paranoia and conspiracy beliefs: A worry-thinking-style (which is similar to brooding) has been proposed as a causal factor involved in the development and maintenance of paranoid delusions (Foster et al., 2010; Freeman et al., 2015; Freeman et al., 2012).
-Based on our findings, it appears likely that brooding is a causal factor that conspiracy beliefs and paranoid delusions share.
+In conjunction with our findings, it appears likely that brooding is a causal factor that conspiracy beliefs and paranoid delusions share.
 As such, this research adds to the literature that places conspiracy beliefs in the context of mental health.
 Rumination in general, and brooding in particular, represent a risk factor for many psychological disorders (Aldao et al., 2010), and could explain why conspiracy believers tend to be more vulnerable to a variety of mental health problems (Barron et al., 2018; Chen et al., 2020; Coninck et al., 2021; Furnham & Grover, 2021; Leibovitz et al., 2021).
+However, this idea is speculative at this point, and should be tested by future research.

-Exploratory analyses showed that reflection may also have increased conspiracy beliefs.
+Exploratory analyses showed that reflection also resulted in a smaller decrease in conspiracy beliefs compared to the control group.
 What does this mean?
 Ultimately, this remains an open question that requires further investigation.
 Several explanations appear plausible.
 First, it may be that brooding and reflection impacted conspiracy beliefs independently through different mechanisms.
-Reflecting about the societal topics may have made participants aware that a conspiracy is not such an unplausible explanation after all.
+Reflecting about the societal topics may have made participants aware that a conspiracy is not such an implausible explanation after all.
 When reflecting about a topic where a conspiracy is plausible, then reflection should illuminate that a conspiracy constitutes a suitable explanation.
 Perhaps the societal topics we used were examples of areas where one could reasonably suspect (elements of) a conspiracy (e.g., certain interest groups working secretly to further enable the exploitation of poor countries).
 Brooding, in contrast, might have increased conspiracy beliefs through a less deliberate and more emotional process, i.e., by inducing negative affect and narrowing the attention on negative content.

 It is also possible that brooding and reflection increased conspiracy beliefs through similar mechanisms: Perhaps merely thinking about the societal topics we used in a repetitive manner is sufficient for increasing conspiracy beliefs about them.
 Participants in both the brooding and reflection condition engaged repetitively with a topic that caused them concern.
 So, despite their differences, both manipulations can be considered examples of repetitive negative thinking (Ehring & Watkins, 2008), which may be the driving force behind the effects.
 However, since results for reflection were based on exploratory analyses, we refrain from drawing confirmatory conclusions about this effect and call for further research on the topic.

-The finding that brooding increased conspiracy beliefs implies that interventions aimed at reducing conspiracy beliefs could focus on brooding as a potential cause and facilitator.
+The finding that brooding increased conspiracy beliefs implies that interventions aimed at reducing conspiracy beliefs might profit from targeting brooding as a potential cause and facilitator.
 For this purpose, inspiration can be found in cognitive-behavioral techniques like psychoeducation, identification of meta-beliefs about worrying, awareness of initiation and triggers, as well es learning to ‘let go’ of worries (Freeman et al., 2015).
-Such interventions would have the advantage that they do not have to address the content of conspiracy beliefs directly and may avoid backfire effects that are sometimes associated with misinformation correction (Lewandowsky et al., 2012).
+Given our results, it would be premature to assume that such interventions would lead to meaningful changes in conspiracy beliefs.
+If effective, such interventions would have the advantage that they do not have to address the content of conspiracy beliefs directly and may avoid backfire effects that are sometimes associated with misinformation correction (Lewandowsky et al., 2012).